olem90/Project-exam-2/README.md

 ![project-image](/src/Holidaze-exam.png)

-## Introduction
+## Description
-Holidaze, a newly launched accommodation booking site, has tasked us with developing a modern front-end application.
+Holidaze, my final exam, introduces a newly launched accommodation booking site, that has tasked us with developing a modern front-end application.
 This project has both customer-facing and admin-facing sides, enabling users to book holidays and manage venues and bookings.

+Users who are not registered can still browse and search for venues.
+However, signing in is a prerequisite for booking venues.
+Additionally, only users registered as venue managers have the capability to create, update and delete their own venues.

 ### Goals
 - Implement a user-friendly interface for venue booking.